To Here Knows When—mbv and MBV

 Loud piled on top of loud as You Made Me Realise began, and the anticipation surged through us all for, I guess, the three or four minutes of normal song until the musicians hit the magic chord and just kept that fucker going and going and going and going and going.
 It took a moment for the crowd to adjust—Jesus Christ, this is really it, this is the whole hypnotic universe until Kevin Shields decides it’s time to get on with the song.
 We adapted, we waited, we marvelled, we let it wash over us.

 My compatriots Peter and Dave gave up after twelve minutes, and a few others sidled out of the hall with them.

 I didn’t move.
-I decided to stare into the open face of ampitude for as long as it took.
+I decided to stare into the open face of amplitude for as long as it took.

 When the band slipped smoothly into the song’s next chord like it was no big deal, my brother’s mate had clocked the holocaust section at twenty-six minutes.
 He was not impressed, saying the sound was no different than if some roadies had hauled a jet engine on stage and fired it up.
-I countered that it was impressive for four musicians to accurately reproduce the sound of a jet engine, and to have done so at gigs since 1991.
+I countered that it was impressive for four musicians to accurately reproduce the sound of a jet engine for twenty-six minutes.

-At any rate, it was a rocking show that will quite literally stay with me for the rest of my life, in the form of a high frequency accompaniment to all sound.
+At any rate, it was a rocking show that will stay with me for the rest of my life, in the form of a high frequency accompaniment to all sound.